gretay-js/ocamlfdo/README.md

     the last branch record (LBR) support.
     You should run this command on a benchmarking machine.

-    The ocamlfdo tool will generate two files alongside the executable: a linker script `test2.exe.linker-script-hot` and a profile
-    `test2.exe.fdo-profile`.

 * Decode
   ```
   ocamlfdo decode -binary test2.exe -perf-profile test2.perf.data